-Welcome to the Yavapai College Women's Health Imaging Certificate Program.
-The information and application packet are designed as a reference guide for students who intend to apply for the program.
-All Yavapai College health science programs are committed to quality healthcare, quality education, and the standards of the discipline.
+Welcome to the Yavapai College Computed Tomography (CT) and Magnetic Resonance (MR) certificate programs.
+This information and application packet is designed as a reference guide for students who intend to apply for the programs.
+The Yavapai College CT and MR programs are committed to quality healthcare, quality education, and the standards of the profession.

-The program is comprehensive and is aligned with the industry's highest standards, providing students with the knowledge and skills needed for a successful career in mammography.
-The curriculum is established in compliance with the American Registry of Radiologic Technologists (ARRT).
-While adhering to the most recent curriculum developed by the American Society of Radiologic Technologists (ASRT) and Mammography Educators our program meets the requirements for structured education for the Mammography Quality Standards Act and Program (MQSA).
-Since this program is considered continuing education, it is expected that you hold a radiography certification, in good standing with the ARRT.
+Educational standards are established in compliance with the American Registry of Radiologic Technologists (ARRT).
+The course of study adheres to the most recent curriculum developed by the American Society of Radiologic Technologists (ASRT) and meets the requirements for structured education for post-primary ARRT certification.
+Since this program is considered continuing education, it is expected that you are in good standing with the ARRT and hold an ARRT certification.